 How to Win at Weeknight Dinner

-Thanks to our new expanded menu, you can now keep your fridge stocked with easy dinner options for every night of the week.
-Here, our test kitchen shares four barely-a-recipe suggestions using à la carte options from our menu.
-Our simple instructions mean you can have dinner on the table in record time.
+Thanks to our new expanded menu, you can now keep your fridge stocked with easy dinner or lunch options for every day of the week.
+Here are four “barely-a-recipe” suggestions using à la carte options from our Market.
+Simple instructions mean you can have a healthy meal on the table in record time.

 Jumbo lump crab cake salad